Cur1yJ/patient-provider-matcher/README.md

 ### 4. Start the frontend

-Run `make frontend.run` to start the frontend.
+Install dependencies with `cd frontend && npm i && cd ..` then run `make frontend.run` to start the frontend.
 Assuming you don't have any other services running on port 3000, it'll start listening at `http://127.0.0.1:3000`.